 Did I hear that right?
 The President of a company making a big play for nationwide retail actually told a potential executive “we don’t really need you — hiring you into our team will simply speed things up for us.”
-I often hear of know-it-all leaders and CEOs that say or believe things like this, but my jaw hit the floor when I heard it myself.
+I often hear of know-it-all leaders and CEOs who say or believe things like this, but my jaw hit the floor when I heard it myself.

 Know-it-all leaders aren’t bad people.
 In fact, this particular gentleman is a kind person that treats people with dignity and respect.
 He cares deeply about his community.
 But when it comes to understanding people’s business value, he demonstrated a major blind spot.
-He subscribed to a few common delusions know-it-all leaders fall into.
+He subscribed to a few common delusions know-it-all leaders have.

 First, he believed a leader is required to know everything.
 Second, he believed that employees don’t bring a unique skill or natural ability, only acquired knowledge that can easily be learned by others.
 He’s wrong on both counts.